-All correspondence between the Principal Investigator and the external agency, relating to the terms of the award, shall be copied to Sponsored Programs Administration.
-Sponsored Programs Administration is responsible for requesting approval from the awarding agency to change any agreement terms.
+All correspondence between the Principal Investigator and the sponsoring agency Program Officer must be limited to technical questions.
+All correspondence with the external sponsoring agency Contracting Officer that is unrelated to the scientific/technical effort of the award must be initiated by SPA, or in the case of questions concerning allowable costs by Grant & Contract Accounting., Any request to change award terms, including no-cost time extensions, budget modifications, or changes in scope of work, must be initiated by SPA.
+For private industry awards, requests are initiated through SPA and then forwarded to Business Development by SPA for appropriate action(s).

-Sponsored Programs Administration reserves the right to renegotiate or reject any proposal or agreement which has not been reviewed through the proper channels and signed by the appropriate authorized representative.
+NDSU reserves the right to renegotiate, withdraw or reject any proposal or agreement that has not been reviewed and approved through the proper channels and signed by the appropriate authorized institutional representatives.

 All financial reports required by the external agencies will be prepared by Grant and Contract Accounting.
 The Principal Investigator will be contacted if assistance is needed in completing the reports.